FrankHB/pl-docs/en-US/calling-for-language-features.md

 Such properties may be beneficial or even vital in some problem domains like [automated theorem proving](https://en.wikipedia.org/wiki/Automated_theorem_proving) and the typechecking implementation of languages.
 This certainly does not cover the general cases where computation and programmability are needed.
 It should be possible to make some DSLs serving to such domains, with some derivation of language features to allow users enforce such properties, if needed.

 Note mandatory of such properties usually needs to introduce some sorts of concrete type systems.
 This is also disallowed by related subclauses above.

+### Purity

+Purity, or the effort to prevent the expressiveness of impure computational effects, is considered a non-goal in a general-purposed language design.

+Impure effects may change the states implicitly.
+Purity instead prevent them.
+However, they are still unavoidable in a whole meaning program, because a program without side effects cannot interact with the implementation environment.
+That is, the user of a program without impure effects can never get the result computed by the program.
+This implies the existence of program structure semantically equivalent to the impure effects to express the side effects.

+Purity guarantees the reasoning of the computations being side-effect free.
+This eases many analysis, but also makes the users more laborious to express the side effects in other parts of the program in some other unnatural ways (see the counterexamples subclauses below).

+For a general-purposed design, no preference to enforce the purely functional style shall be assumed without careful conventions.
+It is ultimately the freedom of users to determine whether it is necessary to mix the pure and impure parts of the programs in the same language.
+It is still possible to annotate the specific parts of the program to be pure, if users want that.

+Avoiding purity be default is also necessary to composable different effects.
+See also the rationale of the first-class effects in the previous subclause.

 ## Various control primitives